 But what about when the spouse has an illness that requires expensive long-term care?
 Many times we do not know if someone will end up needing expensive long-term care.

-Even though Alzheimer’s disease is debilitating and can be costly, having a diagnosis of Alzheimer’s or dementia does not necessarily mean that spouse will die before the “well” spouse who is likely the primary caregiver.
+Alzheimer’s disease is debilitating and can be costly.
+But, having a diagnosis of Alzheimer’s or dementia does not necessarily mean that the spouse will die before the “well” spouse, who is likely the primary caregiver.